Tenancy WA – Merger

 In a lot of cases you can resolve the issue yourself when you understand more about it.
 We provide many fact sheets that outline various aspects of renting, what can go wrong, who is responsible, what the correct process is, and how to fix problems.

 If your problem is not covered by one of our fact sheets, or you’ve read them and still need more information, you are welcome to contact us for legal advice.
-If you need to access our legal advice service, go to our Need Advice page.

 Depending on your situation and the problem you are experiencing you may require more support.
 After we have spoken to you on the advice line we may refer you to a Tenant Advocate who can help with more personal support such as writing letters, applications and going to Court.
 Tenant Advocates are located around the metropolitan area and in many regional centres.
 You can find more information on the Find a Tenant Advocate page of this website.